-There are therefore currently approximately 277 households on the waiting list for housing in Green Valley, which is anticipated to increase to 633 in the future.
-This proposed extension to the existing Green Valley settlement will therefore contribute to reducing this number through the development of its proposed 359 single residential units and 33 blocks of high-density row housing.
+There are therefore currently approximately 330 dwelling units on backlog in the Wittedrift area, which is anticipated to increase to 735 by 2040.
+This proposed extension to the existing Green Valley settlement will therefore contribute to reducing this number through the development of its proposed 299 single residential units and 431 high-density units (total of 730 units).